How many of us do a quick Google search to check the reviews before making a purchase?

 5. Make the review process as painless as possible that even your grandparents can do it.

-We have developed a link generator for your Google My Business profile.
 A quick link will take customers straight to the page where they can leave a Google review, rather than you trying to explain the whole process to them.
 Because your customers have fewer hoops to go through in the process of leaving a review, there is a higher chance of receiving one.

 6. Harness the power of email